bocoup/jqfundamentals.com/content/ajax-deferreds/index.md

 ### Reacting to maybe-asynchronous operations

-Sometimes we have an operation that might return immediately, or might be asynchronous -- for example, if a function does something async the first time it runs, and then caches the value for future use.
+Sometimes we have an operation that might return immediately, or might be asynchronous  &mdash; for example, if a function does something async the first time it runs, and then caches the value for future use.
 In this case, we can use `$.when()` to react to either case.